 Please submit errors, omissions, comments or suggestions about this workbook to: Workbooks@USScouts.Org Comments or suggestions for changes to the requirements should be sent to: Advancement.Team@Scouting.Org

-Webelos Scout's Name:

-Pack No. :
+Webelos Scout's Name: \\\\\ Pack No. : \\\\\

-This adventure is required to earn the Webelos Badge.
+This adventure is an elective adventure which can be used to earn the Webelos and Arrow of Light Badges.

 Do all of these: